vandan-savla/prime-Product/README.md

 # prime-Product
-check whether a no is product of two primes or not
+check whether a no is product of two primes or not in python